camUrban/PteraSoftware/README.md

 solver: AeroSandbox.
 With his blessing, I have used AeroSandbox as a jumping-off point to develop a solver package capable of unsteady simulations.

 Through the combined efforts of Peter Sharpe, Suhas Kodali, and me, Ptera Software was born.
-It is the only easy-to-use, open-source, and actively-maintained UVLM package I know capable of analyzing flapping-wing flight.
-Moreover, it's written in Python, is well documented, and is well tested.
+It is an easy-to-use, open-source, and actively-maintained UVLM package capable of analyzing flapping-wing flight.
+Moreover, it's written in Python, is well documented, tested, and validated.

 With your help, I hope we will increase the open-source community's interest and understanding of biological flight.